 How to drive in the USA

-To start driving in America, you must learn how to drive safely and to pass a test showing you know the US driving laws.
-Every state requires you to get a driver’s license if you plan on driving, and if you move to a different state you must exchange your old license for a new license in that state.
-You may need to drive to work or for work.
+To start driving in America, you must learn how to drive safely and pass a test showing you know the US driving laws.
+Every state requires you to get a driver’s license if you plan on driving.
+If you move to a different state, you must exchange your old license for a new license in that state.
 Here are some important things to know about how to drive in the USA.

 Getting a driver’s license